-Swarthmore College has supported thinkers and doers for 150 years.
+Swarthmore College has supported thinkers and doers for more than 150 years.
 Swarthmore students are creators, inventors, debaters, and problem solvers.
 If that appeals to you, we invite you to join us.
 As you help shape this place, it shapes you; your way of looking at the world, your way of interacting with it, your way of making it a better place.
 After four years on our campus – described as equal parts “challenging and busy” and “idyllic and enchanting” – you’ll emerge prepared to work with others to make things happen.
-Whether that means advancing sustainability research, starting a microfinance incubator, founding a dance-based youth empowerment program in New Orleans, or making adaptations for blind students in engineering curriculum, as a Swattie you’ll have what it takes to apply your knowledge with meaning and purpose.
+Whether that means advancing sustainability research, starting a microfinance incubator, founding a dance-based youth empowerment program, or making adaptations for blind students in engineering curriculum, as a Swattie you’ll have what it takes to apply your knowledge with meaning and purpose.

 One of our students said, “It doesn’t ultimately matter what courses you take here.
 What matters is that you took them here.”
 Swarthmore students immerse themselves in a world of intellect and action, collaboration and connection.
 Every course is designed to make you think, which means that you and your classmates will struggle together, laugh together, and end up discovering more than you thought possible.